-Clarifye is a comprehensive digital eye exam.
-It measures the optical characteristics of a patient’s visual system to an incredible degree.
+Clarifye is a comprehensive digital eye exam from LensCrafters.
+It measures the optical characteristics of a person’s visual system to an incredible degree.
 Clarifye is capable of pinpointing even the tiniest changes that occur over time.

 It does this by measuring more of the visual system rather than a small area of the pupil.
-This intricately precise mapping creates a digital fingerprint for the eye, including the cornea's exact curvature and measurement.
+This intricate mapping creates a digital "fingerprint" for the eye, including the cornea's exact curvature and measurement.

-Clarifye is a trustworthy option for diagnosing or monitoring other health issues, such as diabetes or glaucoma, by evaluating the eyes.
-It can also provide insight into common night vision issues that can affect night driving, minimizing starburst and halos around lights.
+Clarifye helps diagnose or monitor other health issues, such as diabetes or glaucoma.
+It can also provide insight into common night vision issues affecting night driving, minimizing starbursts and halos around lights.

 How Much Does a Clarifye Eye Exam Cost?

-Clarifye eye exams are typically no more expensive than other forms of eye exams, as mentioned above.
-The lack of traditional instruments and the use of software to perform retinal and corneal examinations help keep the cost as low as traditional eye exams.
+Clarifye eye exams are typically the same price as other eye exams.
+The lack of traditional instruments and the use of software to perform retinal and corneal examinations help keep costs as low as traditional eye exams.

 Where To Get a Digital Eye Exam

-Almost all vision chains and private optical practices offer digital eye exams, though traditional equipment is often still available as well.
-If you would like to know if a specific location uses digital technology, you can send them an email, call reception, or simply check their website.
+Almost all vision chains and private optical practices offer digital eye exams.
+However, traditional equipment is often still available.
+To find out if a location uses digital technology, check their website or contact the office.

-Clarifye eye exams are provided solely by Lenscrafters, one of the largest global eyewear and eye care retailers.
+Clarifye eye exams are provided solely by Lenscrafters.
 Each Lenscrafters location features an independent optometrist onsite or in an adjacent store to conduct licensed exams.
 Clarifye has been available since 2016.

-There are more than 1,050 locations across the United States and Canada, with nearly all of them offering their proprietary digital eye exam services.
+There are more than 1,050 locations across the United States and Canada.
+Nearly all of them offer their proprietary digital eye exam services.